Ultimate Rap League: About

 Today, the URL averages up to millions of views on many of their rap battles.
 They strongly protect their history in the battle rap culture through their slogan, "You Can't Copy Respect", advising battle fans to "follow the innovators, not the imitators".
 The league has helped provide a platform for many aspiring artists.
-Rappers such as Charlie Clips, Conceited, Hitman Holla, Tsu Surf, Hollow da Don, Aye Verb, Goodz, Calicoe and Big T were all part of the first wave of battlers for the Ultimate Rap League.
+Rappers such as Charlie Clips, Conceited, Hitman Holla, Chilla Jones, Tsu Surf, Hollow da Don, Aye Verb, Goodz, Calicoe and Big T were all part of the first wave of battlers for the Ultimate Rap League.
 Many key figures including Smack himself have been featured on BET and XXL Magazine due to their parts in URL's success.
 Their battles are also commonly debated by battle rap bloggers and promoters, and featured on WorldStarHipHop.com.

 In May 2019, The URL launched the URLTV.TV App.
 The subscription based app allows subscribers to, view unreleased and pay-per-view battles along with other original programming.
+Many contestants battle each other to win the coveted title of "Battler of the Year."